 Most Cornwall hotels tend to be locally owned rather than chains, although you will find a growing number of budget chain hotels in the county.
-There is also a growing number of boutique-style properties and eco-hotels are springing up here and there, so there's a good choice that's certain to fit your preference and budget.
+There are also many boutique-style properties and eco-hotels springing up here and there, so there's a good choice that's certain to fit your preference and budget.

 If it's a beach holiday you're looking for then Cornwall may be the perfect location.
-You can take your pick from a huge range of Blue Flag beaches to sunbathe, build sand castles or perhaps try your hand at surfing.
+You can take your pick from a huge range of Blue Flag beaches on which to sunbathe, build sandcastles or perhaps try your hand at surfing.
 Falmouth, for instance, is a bustling university town with a great deal of charm.
 It has some lovely beaches, good surfing, delicious cream teas and plenty to occupy the whole family.

 St Ives, too, is a good location to consider if you want a beach or fishing holiday.
-It's perhaps best known for the riddle "As I was going to St. Ives..", but it also contains one of the oldest pubs in Cornwall, dating from around 1312.
-It was the site of the first National Lifeboat Institution boathouse and is a Mecca for artists.
+It's perhaps best known for the riddle, "As I was going to St Ives... ", but it also contains one of the oldest pubs in Cornwall, dating from around 1312.
+It was the site of the first National Lifeboat Institution boathouse and is a mecca for artists.
 It's a delightful town with plenty to offer.
-Other good town locations include: Wadebridge, a beautiful 14th-century market town with many historical points of interest; the fishing port of Looe, with its annual carnival and attractive harbour; Fowey, which has some fascinating traditional stories of being visited by St. Joseph and the infant Jesus; and Bude, which offers indoor and outdoor sports, a theme park and isn't far from Lundy Island.
+Other good town locations include: Wadebridge, a beautiful 14th-century market town with many historical points of interest; the fishing port of Looe, with its annual carnival and attractive harbour; Fowey, which has some fascinating traditional stories of being visited by St Joseph and the infant Jesus; and Bude, which offers indoor and outdoor sports, a theme park and isn't far from Lundy Island.

 Newquay, about halfway down the west coast of the county, is a prime spot for getting to the rest of Cornwall, so hotels here are a good idea if you'd like to see as much of the county as possible.
 It's also a lovely location in itself.
-Good for surfing and other water sports, it also has nine sandy beaches, a boating lake and hosts the popular 'Run to the sun' event each May.
+Good for surfing and other water sports, it also has nine sandy beaches, a boating lake and hosts the popular 'Run to the Sun' event each May.